NeurodataWithoutBorders/nwb_hackathons/HCK06_2019_Janelia/README.md

 ## Registration

+Registration for the NWB:N User Days is now open.
+Space at the event is limited and we only have few spots left for the user days!
+Registration is on a first-come basis.
+If you would like to attend please complete the [registration form](https://goo.gl/forms/dZWsMPqNGDskFmKq1) .
+Registration will close once we hit our space limit.

-Registration is not yet open for the event.
+Registration for the developer hackathon will open soon.
 Space at the event will be limited, so let us know if you would like an invitation by completing the [invitation request form](https://goo.gl/forms/UCNxxjmnpuAabQx63) by Feb.
 08, 2019.

 To attend the meeting remotely, please complete the [remote attendee registration form](https://goo.gl/forms/che8NIHzngXLwVIs1).
 Remote attendance is for the the talks and tutorials only.
 Local attendance is required in order to actively participate in hacking and project sessions.